 One of the most fascinating aspects of NFT technology is the creation of digital provenance.
 We now have a transparent and immutable ledger at our fingertips with a record of exactly who did what and when — from the earliest explorers of new frontiers to the latest converts to mint their genesis pieces.

 Many of the space’s biggest names were not the earliest adopters.
-For example, Beeple was a consistent force in the digital art world for years but only minted his first NFTs last year.
+For example, Beeple was a consistent force in the digital art world for years but only minted his first NFTs in 2020.
 As the market continues to grow at a rapid pace, it’s important to recognize the trailblazers who believed in crypto art’s potential at a time when it was anything but in vogue.

 For those who are new to the scene, please take a moment to educate yourself on these twenty important pioneers who helped lay the groundwork.
 This list is far from exhaustive and we’ll be showcasing more OG artists in the future to ensure everyone who contributed to building this community gets the shine they deserve.